svigerske/trac-to-github/migration-from-trac-to-Git**b.md

   - Open an Issue on GitHub.
 Preview of Issues (converted from Trac): https://github.com/dimpase/trac_to_gh/issues?q=
   - Trac "Components" (such as "basic arithmetic") are mapped to "Labels"
+  - "Bug"/"Enhancement" is mapped to "Labels"
-  - Bug/Enhancement is mapped to "Labels"
+  - Priority ("major"/"minor"/"critical") is mapped to "Labels"
+  - Instead of Cc:, use @

 - Instead of pushing a git branch to a Trac ticket:

   - Push the branch to the remote named `github-USERNAME`
   - A git message will provide a URL for opening a PR
   - Open the PR, possibly marking it as "draft"; use `Fixes #ISSUENUMBER` to link to an existing issue
-  - Instead of Component, use a Label (https://github.com/sagemath/sage/labels)
-  - Instead of Cc:, use @

 - Unchanged: Release Manager @vbraun merges positively reviewed tickets into his branch https://github.com/vbraun/sage
 - Unchanged: To make a beta or stable release, Release Manager merges (fast-forward) his branch into the `develop` branch and creates a tag